pwr-Solaar/Solaar/docs/index.md

   application is also running *may* occasionally cause either of them to become confused about the state of the devices.

+- There are several implementations of the system tray.
+Some of these have problems that can result in missing or wrong-sized icons.

 ## License

 This software is distributed under the terms of the